nkcornelius/alx-pre_course/README.md

-I love coding this is my first README.md file.
+Hello, this is my first README.md file.#alx-pre_course